soniasheth/EECE2140-FinalProject-BrickBreaker/README.md

 - check_mouse_input: Will if there is a mouse input

-Ball Class: This class will create the ball object which move throughout.
+**Ball Class**: This class will create the ball object which move throughout.

 Attributes:
 - x position